jessicajyzy/wharton_tau_lab/README.md

 I used proxy statements instead of ESG, sustainability, or DEI reports because proxy filings are more consistently available across companies and years.
 This made the lived-values dataset more comparable across the 50-company sample.

+Raw proxy HTML files were saved locally during collection.
+They are not included in this GitHub upload because the compressed archive exceeds GitHub’s browser upload size limit.
+The structured proxy outputs used for the analysis are included in `outputs/lived_values/`.

 ## Text mining approach

 For each proxy statement, I extracted cleaned body text and measured topic emphasis using the same nine value categories from Part 1: